Cincinnati Contractor Leads: 636 Signals This Week

 Which areas have the most demand in Cincinnati right now?

-The highest-demand areas in Cincinnati this week are EVANSTON.
-EVANSTON leads with 12 events, up 100% from the prior period.
+The highest-demand areas in Cincinnati this week are LOWER PRICE HILL.
+LOWER PRICE HILL leads with 28 events, up 200% from the prior period.
 DemandZones tracks this data across 4 service verticals using official public records updated daily.

 How many building permits were filed in Cincinnati this week?